-Figure 1 Impoundment Hydropower Facility Figure published by U.S. Department of Energy on http://www1.eere.energy.gov
+Figure 1 Impoundment Hydropower Facility Figure published by U.S. Department of Energy

-Hydropower, or hydroelectric power, uses the energy of flowing water to create electricity.
+Hydropower, or hydroelectric power, uses the energy of flowing and falling water to create electricity.
 A typical hydropower system passes water through turbines connected to generators that create electricity as they rotate.
 The amount of energy that can be produced depends upon water flow, volume, and head.
 "Head" refers to water pressure, which is derived from the vertical distance the water drops and the characteristics of the pipe or channel.
 As volume or head increases, there is more potential to generate power.
 Increasing the amount of head reduces the amount of water needed to produce a certain quantity of power.
-The two principal types of turbines are designed to maximize efficiency for either low head/high flow facilities, or high head/lower flow facilities.
+Turbines are designed to maximize efficiency for either low head/high flow facilities, or high head/lower flow facilities.